microsoft/maro/docs/source/maro_cli/dashboard.rst

 About
 -----

-The Dashboard is made of a set of tools for visualizing statistics data in an RL train experiment.
+The Dashboard is made of a set of tools for visualizing key indicator statistics data in an RL training experiment.

-We use influxdb to store the experiment data and Grafana as front-end framework.

-We supply an easy way of starting the influxdb and Grafana services.

-We implement a DashboardBase class for uploading data to the database in maro.utils.dashboard.
-You can customize your class base on the DashboardBase class.

-We define 3 Grafana dashboards that show common experiment statistics data, experiments data comparison and a rank list for experiments.

-We develop 3 Grafana panel plugins for you to customize your dashboard in Grafana: Simple line chart, Heatmap chart, and stack bar chart.
-The simple line chart can show multiple lines in one chart.
-The heatmap chart can show z-axis data as different red rectangles on different x, y-axis values.
-The stack bar chart can show multiple bar series stacked together by the x-axis.

 Quick Start
 -----------

 -  Start services

-If you pip installed MARO project, you need to make sure `docker <https://docs.docker.com/install/>`__ is installed and create a folder for extracting dashboard resource files:
+If user pip installed MARO project, they need to make sure `docker <https://docs.docker.com/install/>`__ is installed and create a folder for extracting dashboard resource files: